|

 Mathew Holt - Everton, Joseph Arnold - Swindon Town

-Abdi Ahmed - Newport County, Rhys Wiggins Crystal Palace (subject to
+Abdi Ahmed - Newport County, Rhys Wiggins Crystal Palace (subject to fitness)

 Greg Coombes - Cardiff City (subject to fitness)